 Fall is all about Festivals!

 It's fall and that means football, fall leaves, the State Fair, and a host of festivals throughout North Carolina.
-Johnston County has a long history of agricultural related venues and events with several festivals to choose from, the Clayton Harvest Festival is held the third weekend of September, the Farm Fest concert brings country music's best to Selma the first weekend in October.
+Johnston County has a long history of agricultural related venues and events with several festivals to choose from, including the Clayton Harvest Festival and the Farm Fest concert which brings country music's best to Selma the first weekend in October.
 Spend that Saturday strolling the streets of Selma's Railroad Festival and the evening singing along with your favorite country star.

 If you have done the State Fair year after year, and want to try a smaller version (less people, better parking), the Benson Mule Days Festival is as close to a county fair that Johnston County has to offer.
 They have the midway with games, fair food, and vendors, as well as, carnival rides, concerts, parades, and rodeos.
 Get the full details on their website, www.bensonmuledays.com For a day trip, we suggest coming Saturday for the full experience...the parade, free Bluegrass in the Grove, carnival rides and BBQ by White Swan BBQ.

 Like to get out on the farm for some pumpkin pickin', corn mazes, and grape stomping?
 Visit the Boyette Family Farm near Clayton, or schedule a visit to the Lazy O Farm or Smith's Farm near Smithfield, or for something different, our wineries offer events in the fall, like the Grape Stomp at Gregory Vineyards or the Harvest Ball at Hinnants Family Vineyard and Winery.

 Holiday time is for Outlet Shopping and Christmas Music!